plantain-00/ExcelFile.net/README.md

 ExcelFile.net
 =============

-A Excel File Writer based on NPOI.
+1. a Fluent Excel File Writer based on NPOI.
+2. a Excel template editor
+3. a enumerator of worksheets, rows and cells.

     var excel = new ExcelFile();
     excel.Sheet("test sheet");